ninabarzh/broomstick/content/posts/II-Corporate-hijacking-of-democracy-and-policy.md

 ## The illusion of free trade: freedom for whom, exactly?

 Free trade, like diet cola, promises all the benefits with none of the side effects.
-In reality, modern trade deals are less about removing tariffs and more about empowering corporations to sue governments for daring to regulate.
+In reality, modern trade deals are less about removing tariffs and more about enabling corporations to sue governments for daring to regulate.

 Remember TTIP—the proposed EU-US free trade deal?
 It collapsed under public pressure, largely because it included Investor-State Dispute Settlement (ISDS) mechanisms.
 These would have allowed corporations to sue governments in secret tribunals if they introduced laws that cut into profits.
 You know—things like environmental protections, labour rights, or not letting tobacco companies market to children.